Textualize/textual/docs/styles/border.md

 # Border

 The `border` rule enables the drawing of a box around a widget.
-A border is set with a border value (see below) followed by a color.
+A border is set with a border value (see below) followed by a color, or the other way around.

 Borders may also be set individually for the four edges of a widget with the `border-top`, `border-right`, `border-bottom` and `border-left` rules.